Vinay Reddy

-Vinay Reddy is an American speechwriter and political advisor serving as the White House director of speechwriting.
-Reddy was chief speechwriter to Joe Biden during his second term as vice president.
-After the Obama administration, Reddy worked as vice president of strategic communications for the National Basketball Association.
+Vinay Reddy is an American speechwriter and political advisor who served as the White House Director of Speechwriting from 2021 to 2025 under President Joe Biden.
+Reddy was Chief Speechwriter to Biden during his second term as Vice President of the United States.
+After the Obama-Biden administration and before rejoining the Biden White House, Reddy worked as Vice President of Strategic Communications for the National Basketball Association.

 Early life and education

-The son of immigrants from India, Reddy was born and raised in Dayton, Ohio.
-He earned a Bachelor of Arts degree from Miami University and a Juris Doctor from the Ohio State University Moritz College of Law.
+The son of Telugu immigrants from India, Reddy was born in Kansas City, Kansas and raised in Dayton, Ohio.
+He has roots in Pothireddypeta, a village in the Karimnagar district of Telangana, India.
+He earned a bachelor's degree from Miami University and a juris doctor from the Ohio State University Moritz College of Law.

 Career

 Reddy worked as a speechwriter for U.S. Senator Sherrod Brown.
-He was chief speechwriter to Joe Biden during his second term as Vice President of the United States.
-During the Obama administration, Reddy was a senior speechwriter for officials of the United States Environmental Protection Agency and the United States Department of Health and Human Services.
-After the Obama administration, Reddy worked as the vice president of strategic communications for the National Basketball Association.
+He was Chief Speechwriter to Joe Biden during his second term as Vice President of the United States.
+During the Obama-Biden administration, Reddy was a senior speechwriter for officials of the United States Environmental Protection Agency and the United States Department of Health and Human Services.
+After the Obama-Biden administration, Reddy worked as the Vice President of Strategic Communications for the National Basketball Association.

 Reddy served as a senior advisor and speechwriter during the Joe Biden 2020 presidential campaign and the presidential transition.
-On December 22, 2020, Biden designated Reddy as the incoming White House director of speechwriting.
+On December 22, 2020, Biden designated Reddy as the incoming White House Director of Speechwriting.
+Reddy is the first Asian American to hold the position of White House Director of Speechwriting in history.